httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 3. Let delta-seconds be the attribute-value converted to an integer.

-4. Let cookie-age-limit be the maximum age of the cookie (which SHOULD be 400 days, see {{attribute-max-age}}).
+4. Let cookie-age-limit be the maximum age of the cookie (which SHOULD be 400 days or less, see {{attribute-max-age}}).

 5. Set delta-seconds to the smaller of its present value and cookie-age-limit.